A new fire has been lit at Standing Rock.

 LaToya answered the call from the elders for help to protect the water.
 She explains, “When an elder asks something of you, traditionally, you do what you are told.”
 With that, LaToya traveled from Lower Brule, South Dakota, and joined the peaceful protest in August.

 In a sense, the international spotlight is shining on LaToya and her family of water protectors. #NoDAPL has earned the attention of celebrities, dignitaries, and religious leaders.
 Their peaceful cry: “Mni Wiconi” has been seen on posters, flags, t-shirts, banners, and newscasts in protests around the United States and beyond.
+All protectors are representing their Native American culture and their sacred lands.

 Who are the protectors?